SCHOOL OF NURSING

 This scholarship was established in 1988 through the assets of the F. P. McMorrow Educational Trust to provide assistance to undergraduate or graduate nursing students.
 Qualifying students must have a minimum GPA of 2.5 (undergraduate) or 3.0 (graduate) and must demonstrate financial need.
 The McMorrow’s request preference be given to students of very modest means and very average grade point averages, not to exceed 3.5.

 The R.C.
-Musson & Katharine Musson Scholarship Fund for Nursing Students---$$$
+Musson & Katharine Musson Scholarship Fund for Nursing Students

 This scholarship was established in 2006 through a gift from the Musson Foundation.
 Students receiving this aid must be enrolled in the BSN track.

-The Ohio State Firefighters’ Nursing Foundation Scholarship---$$$$$
+The Ohio State Firefighters’ Nursing Foundation Scholarship

 This scholarship was established in 2002 by The Ohio State Firefighters’ Nursing Foundation, Inc. to benefit students wishing to obtain a nursing education.
-Recipients must have been Ohio residents for at least 3 years before applying for funding and must be in at least their second year in the College of Nursing.
+Recipients must have been Ohio residents for at least 3 years before applying for funding and must be in at least their second year in the School of Nursing.
 Selection is based on financial need, scholastic aptitude, academic achievement, and personality.
 Students receiving this award will be asked to submit a photo for inclusion in a publication sponsored by the Ohio State Firefighters’ Nursing Foundation.

-The Owen Family Scholarship in Nursing---$$$$$
+The Owen Family Scholarship in Nursing

 The Jack W. Peckham Memorial Scholarship Fund

-The Charles E. & Mabel M. Ritchie Scholarship Fund for Baccalaureate Nursing Students---$$
+The Charles E. & Mabel M. Ritchie Scholarship Fund for Baccalaureate Nursing Students

 This scholarship was established in 2006 through a grant from the Ritchie Foundation.
-This scholarship will provide financial aid support to students pursuing a bachelors degree in nursing.
+This scholarship will provide financial aid support to students pursuing a bachelor's degree in nursing.

-The Sisler-McFawn Endowed Nursing Scholarship---$$$$
+The Sisler-McFawn Endowed Nursing Scholarship

 Created in 2007, this scholarship will be awarded to Accelerated BSN and traditional BSN students who demonstrate financial need.
 Minimum GPA for this scholarship is 3.25.
-This scholarship is not currently being distributed.

-The Sisler-McFawn Graduate Nursing Scholarship---$$$$
+The Sisler-McFawn Graduate Nursing Scholarship

 This scholarship was established in 1988 to honor a graduate student in Family Health Nursing.
 The recipient must demonstrate financial need, have a minimum GPA of 3.25 and have successfully completed one semester of graduate study.

-The Summit County Medical Alliance Endowed Nursing Scholarship---$$$
+The Summit County Medical Alliance Endowed Nursing Scholarship

-This scholarship was established in1987 by the Summit County Medical Society Auxiliary to provide support for a diploma RN in the College of Nursing.
+This scholarship was established in 1987 by the Summit County Medical Society Auxiliary to provide support for a diploma RN in the College of Nursing.
 Having provided support in earlier years to students in nursing diploma programs, it was the society’s desire to encourage these nurses to stay in the profession and pursue the BSN.
 Currently, the Alliance wishes to support full-time undergraduate or graduate nursing students who are Summit County residents and who demonstrate financial need.
 This scholarship is renewable.
 The recipients of this scholarship are asked to attend a Summit County Medical Alliance meeting in order to be recognized in person in addition to being recognized through the organization’s publication.

-The Alfred W. Wilson, Jr. Gerontology Nursing Scholarship---$$$
+The Alfred W. Wilson, Jr. Gerontology Nursing Scholarship

 This scholarship was established by E. Elaine Wilson in 2008 in recognition of the exceptional care her husband received at The Akron General Wellness Center in the cardiopulmonary rehabilitation group following a heart attack.
 This scholarship will support a graduate level nursing student pursuing the NP or CNS track in Gerontological Health Nursing.
 The student should demonstrate a passion for cardiopulmonary diseases among the elderly and seek a career in gerontology.
 High achieving grad students should submit as their application essay a statement of intent about their contributions and future involvement in elderly health.
 Mrs. Wilson will participate in the final selection of the recipient.
-This scholarship will NOT be awarded for academic year 2013-2014.

 The Carol Yassine Scholarship For Nursing Students In Scouting---$$$